Lkop/GSoC-2020---EAT---JBoss-Community/README.md

 1. Expanding the EAT workshop lab ([EAT_workshop](https://www.dropbox.com/s/bebhyd1iz7cg1i2/EAT_WORKSHOP.odt?dl=0)) and adding the latest release of Wildfly (at the time) in EAT.
 2. Developing a new autonomous CI (Continuous Integration) tool that combines proposed changes on the server with the equivalent proposed changes or addition on EAT.
-3. Making the new CI tool more flexible by adding the ability to run on a server or container to perform all the necessary tests in parallelly and be applicable on every combination of software under the AT structure.
+3. Making the new CI tool more flexible by generalizing the CI scripts for any AT structure.

 GSoC 2020 RESULT / PRODUCTION